NomadBBY/RTU_Artificial_Intelligence_1_Game_Task/README.md

-Sure, here's a README for your code:

----

 # Checkers Game using Pygame

 This is a simple implementation of the game of Checkers using the Pygame library in Python.
 Checkers is a classic board game played between two players, where each player aims to capture or block the opponent's pieces while avoiding their own pieces being captured.